spinnaker/spinnaker.io/content/en/docs/concepts/_index.md

   Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.
 ---

-Spinnaker is an open-source, multi-cloud continuous delivery platform that helps you release software changes with high velocity and confidence.

 Spinnaker provides two core sets of features:

 * [Application management](#application-management)